FelixFourcolor/noteblock-generator/README.md

-  --dimension DIMENSION           build dimension; default is player's dimension --orientation [ORIENTATION ...] build orientation (in x y z); default is + + + --theme THEME                   opaque block for redstone components; default is stone --blend                         blend the structure in with its environment
+  --dimension DIMENSION           build dimension; default is player's dimension --orientation [ORIENTATION ...] build orientation (in x y z); default is + + + --theme THEME                   opaque block for redstone components; default is stone --blend                         blend the structure in with its environment (EXPERIMENTAL)
 ```

 ### Path in